77 Bullets

-77 Bullets is a 2019 Nigerian movie produced by Mercy Aigbe and directed by Adebayo Tijani.
-It is an action packed movie that stars Temitope Solaja, Ibrahim Yekini and Eniola Ajao.
+77 Bullets is a 2019 Nigerian action film produced by Mercy Aigbe and directed by Adebayo Tijani.
+It stars Temitope Solaja, Ibrahim Yekini and Eniola Ajao.

 Synopsis

-The movie tells the story of a ruthless armed robber who terrorises the community with the aid of her local charm.
-Eventually, she ran out of luck, and she was apprehended.
-The movie became twisted when the criminal had to face her twin in court as a judge.
+A ruthless armed robber terrorises the community with the aid of her local charm.
+Eventually, she runs out of luck and is apprehended.
+In a twist, the criminal must face her twin, who is a judge, in court.

-Premiere

-The movie was first premiered on YouTube on 20 December 2019.